Following are answers to common questions about Medicare. For more information, view Medicare and Your State of Texas Health Plan.

 Retirees and/or dependents with end-stage renal disease (ESRD) are eligible to enroll in HealthSelect MA PPO only after their 30-month coordination period with Medicare has ended.

-If you want to stay in your current plan at the current premium rate, you will need to update your Medicare options before your start date with HealthSelect MA PPO.
-To do this, log in to your ERS OnLine account and click “Medicare Plan Options” to opt out of HealthSelect Medicare Advantage, or call ERS at (877) 275-4377.
+If you want to stay in your non-Medicare Advantage plan at the current premium rate, you will need to update your Medicare options before your start date with HealthSelect MA PPO.
+To do this, log in to your ERS OnLine account and click “Medicare Plan Options” to opt out of the HealthSelect MA PPO plan, or call ERS at (877) 275-4377.

 Yes.
-Humana will send your HealthSelectSM Medicare Advantage Plan ID card shortly after you get your Welcome Kit.
-If your coverage has started and you need health care services, but you don’t have your ID card, call Humana to request your ID and group number to give your doctor.
+UnitedHealthcare will send your HealthSelectSM Medicare Advantage Plan ID card.
+If your coverage has started and you need health care services, but you don’t have your ID card, call UnitedHealthcare at (855) 853-0453 (TTY: 711) to request your ID number and group number to give your doctor.

 If you lose your ID card, you can request a replacement.

 Check with your primary care provider to make sure he or she accepts Medicare.
-If he or she does not bill Humana, you may have to pay for your services up front and submit a claim to Humana for reimbursement.
+You can visit any provider who accepts Medicare and agrees to bill UnitedHealthcare for charges.
+If your provider does not bill UnitedHealthcare, you have the option to pay charges and submit claims to UnitedHealthcare to be reimbursed.

 Call Medicare toll-free at (800) 633-4227 to find health providers who accept Medicare.